TahreemFeroz19/Frontend-development/README.md

 # Frontend-development
-Projects in frontend development includes working on HTML, CSS, Javascript
+Projects in frontend development includes working on HTML, CSS, Javascript and React JS